 The concept of energy harvesting is to receive energy from surroundings sources and convert it into a useful form to power any applications or store the energy for future usage.
-In wireless (RF) energy harvesting, electromagnetic energy from multiple sources received by an antenna, converts it into an electric energy and use as a power source for other devices.
+In wireless (RF) energy harvesting, electromagnetic energy from multiple sources received by an antenna, converts into electric energy and use as a power source for other devices.

-How RF based wireless energy harvesting works
+How RF-based wireless energy harvesting works

 Sources of radio waves